RedHatRanger/RHCE9Vagrant/Exam-Questions/README.md

 ## Lab Setup

-> you can create the lab setup manually, but instead i've `Vagrantfile` which you can use inorder to create this setup, please go to this website for more information regarding lab setup https://github.com/rdbreak/rhce8env
+> you can create the lab setup manually, but instead i've `Vagrantfile` which you can use in order to create this setup, please go to this website for more information regarding lab setup https://github.com/rdbreak/rhce8env

 ## Q1.
 Ansible Installation and Configuration